AnaLu602/NEF-Tests/nef_rsrp/docs.md

 ## 3. Inputs

-The NEF UE Location Acquisition takes as an input:
+The RSRP Test takes as an input:

 Example:
 - `export nef_rsrp_report_api_ip=10.255.28.238`